-My analysis of the abandonment of the French yacht "Tao".
-While researching the weather at the time, I discovered something interesting...
+Analysis of the abandonment of the French yacht "Tao".
+The disaster started with a capsize, as yacht losses so often do.
+And while researching the weather at the time, I discovered something interesting...

 Phyllis and I just finished a complete rewrite and update of my Heavy Weather Tactics Online Book and we are very excited about the way it turned out.
 I originally wrote the book as a series of posts back in the winter of 2008-2009.
 Re-reading the entire series as a whole, with the separation of [...]